quantopian/coal-mine/README.md

     {'status': 'ok'}

-### Update brick
+### Update watcher

-Endpoint: /nights-watch/v1/brick/update
+Endpoint: /nights-watch/v1/watcher/update

 Side effects:

-Updates the specified brick attributes.
-Updates deadline to latest history timestamp plus periodicity if periodicity is updated and brick is unpaused, and sets late state if new deadline is before now.
-Sends notification if brick goes from not late to late or vice versa.
+Updates the specified watcher attributes.
+Updates deadline to latest history timestamp plus periodicity if periodicity is updated and watcher is unpaused, and sets late state if new deadline is before now.
+Sends notification if watcher goes from not late to late or vice versa.

 Required parameters: